microsoft/playwright/docs/src/test-sharding-js.md

         retention-days: 2
 ```

+By adding this step after the test execution we upload blob report from each shard into GitHub Actions Artifact with name`blob-report-${{ github.run_attempt }}` (this is essentially a shared directory where each shard will copy its report to).
+Note that instead of uploading individual HTML reports, we upload blob report.

-### Merge reports job
+### Merging reports

 After all shards finished running it's time to run a job that will merge the reports and produce a combined HTML report.
-To ensure the execution order, we make `merge-report` job [depend](https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow#defining-prerequisite-jobs) on our sharded `test` job. `merge-report` job below reads all blob reports from `blob-report-${{ github.run_attempt }}` artifact and produces a single HTML report.
+To ensure the execution order, we make `merge-report` job [depend](https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow#defining-prerequisite-jobs) on our sharded `test` job:

 ```yaml
 jobs: